Project-Resilience/mvp/demo/README.md

 ## Downloading the data:

 In ``data/`` there is a script called ``process_data.py``.
 This will download the entire 2.5GB data file from HuggingFace then process it into a 500MB csv that is used by the app.
+A token is required to download the data and must be saved in ``$HF_TOKEN``.

 ## Predictors: